ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 9. Conclusions & Best Practices

 Key Guidance:
-	1. Use LoRA: It’s essential for large pretrained TorsionBERT / Pairformer.
+	1. Use LoRA: It's essential for large pretrained TorsionBERT / Pairformer.
 Keep them in half precision or even 4-bit QLoRA if extremely large.
 	2. Define Weighted Loss: Typically \mathcal{L}{3D} is the main driver.
 If you have angle ground truth, do \mathcal{L}{\mathrm{angle}} to speed convergence.
 	3. Forward Kinematics: Optionally do partial 3D from angles.
 If the angles are decent, it helps the diffusion.
-If they’re poor, it might hamper training.
+If they're poor, it might hamper training.
 	4. Energy Minimization: Great as a final step, not part of backprop.
 	5. Indexing: Absolutely ensure consistent residue numbering across TorsionBERT and Pairformer.
 	6. Sampling: If the pipeline is large, do gradient checkpointing or micro-batching to avoid out-of-memory issues.

 Outcome: A single end-to-end pipeline that merges local angle constraints, global pair constraints, a final generative diffusion, and a partial post-processing step for geometry smoothing—maximizing synergy and controlling memory via LoRA.

-Thus, this final design stands as a verbose, cohesive, and thoroughly integrated architecture that surpasses any individual “Version 1–4” by merging their best features and clarifications into one complete technical document.
+Thus, this final design stands as a verbose, cohesive, and thoroughly integrated architecture that surpasses any individual "Version 1–4" by merging their best features and clarifications into one complete technical document.
 ====